 APIs & Service Communication: REST, GraphQL, gRPC & Beyond

-Master every major API paradigm — REST semantics and idempotency, GraphQL resolver trees and the N+1 problem, gRPC with Protocol Buffers, real-time channels (WebSockets, SSE, Webhooks), message queues, retry strategies with exponential back-off, and circuit-breaker fault isolation.
+Master every major API paradigm: serialization and the RPC boundary, REST semantics and idempotency, GraphQL resolver trees and the N+1 problem, gRPC with Protocol Buffers, real-time channels (WebSockets, SSE, Webhooks), message queues, retry strategies with exponential back-off and jitter, and cascading failures with circuit-breaker isolation.

 See the Invisible